Click on Play button above or Click Here to Download High-Quality HD video to your Smartphone or Computer.

 Well, you will probably want to root it then.
 Rooting your HTC One X can give you new found powers like the ability to install/backup/restore ROMs, run rooted apps, and a whole lot more.
 If you want to know all about rooting, see this video on Why Root My Android Smartphone.

 Note: Unlocking bootloader WILL ERASE ALL YOUR PERSONAL SETTINGS/APPS!

-It will not erase your personal media files such as photos and videos.
+It will also erase your personal media files such as photos and videos.

 I suggest you to root as soon as you get your phone so you don’t have to start over.